State Pensions and Benefits

 Age Requirements of State Pension

-In Britain the state pension age for women is between 60 and 65; this is due to slowly increase from 2010, for men the pension age is 65.
-The pension age is going to be increased for both men and women in the future.
-It is thought that by sometime between 2024 and 2026 the pension age will be increased to 68.
+In Britain the state pension age for women is increasing from 60 to 65; this began in 2010, for men the pension age is 65.
+The pension age is going to be increased for both men and women in the future, by 2020 the pension age for both men and women will be 66.

 Eligibility for State Pension